 What grants are available for Listed Buildings?

 In certain circumstances it is possible to obtain grant aid directly from English Heritage in relation to repair works to Grade I and Grade II* listed buildings.
 Applications must be made prior to work commencing on site.
-For further information, and availability on grant assistance from Historic England is available via their website:
+For further information, and availability on grant assistance from Historic England is available via the Historic England website.

 Listed Building Interiors (PDF 780KB)